Boat Pumpouts

 You can find a boat pumpout facility near you by using our Boat Pumpout Mapper.

-If you need a pumpout try contacting stationary facilities, RV disposal locations, your local wastewater treatment facility, or a septic tank hauler.
+Other options for boat wastewater removal may include RV disposal locations, your local wastewater treatment facility, or a septic tank hauler.

-If a pumpout is out-of-order or you have comments about a pumpout, fill out our Information Survey or send an email to [email protected].
+If a pumpout is out-of-order or you have comments about a pumpout, fill out our Information Survey or send an email to CVA@des.nh.gov.

 Apply for a Grant!